zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-overview.md

       In the preceding example, ```main.demo.ext.azure.com```  is the address of the provider of the extension.

-      **NOTE**: For extensions that are not using a hosting service, we recommend that the `uri` follow the standard CNAME pattern, as specified in [portalfx-extensions-cnames.md](portalfx-extensions-cnames.md).
+      **NOTE**: For extensions that are not using the hosting service, we recommend that the `uri` follow the standard CNAME pattern, as specified in [portalfx-extensions-cnames.md](portalfx-extensions-cnames.md).

   When the user loads the extension in the Portal, it is loaded from the `uri` specified in the extension configuration.
 To update the ```uri```, send a pull request as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).
-Additional extension stamps can be loaded by specifying the stamp name in the  `uri` and specifying the feature flag `feature.canmodifystamps=true`.
+Additional extension configurations can be loaded by specifying the configuration name in the  `uri` and specifying the feature flag `feature.canmodifystamps=true`.
 For more information about feature flags, see [portalfx-extensions-feature-flags.md](portalfx-extensions-feature-flags.md).

 * **uriFormat**: Required.
 The `uri` for the extension, followed by a forward slash, followed by a parameter marker that allows modification of the extension stamp.